Based in Selly Oak, Birmingham, Black Adder Morris is an any age, any gender side which enjoys dancing, making music and having fun together.

 Get In Touch

 Black Adder Morris would be delighted to hear from you with enquiries.
-Please contact our secretary, Sue on: email@example.com.
+Please contact our secretary: email@example.com.
 We are pleased to practice in the very hospitable Meeting House of the Selly Oak Quakers in Birmingham.

 The address is: 930 Bristol Road, Selly Oak, Birmingham B29 6NB.